oracle/node-oracledb/doc/api.md

 clause like [`OFFSET` / `FETCH`](#pagingdata) or equivalent.
 The `maxRows` property can be used to stop badly coded queries from returning unexpectedly large numbers of rows.

+For queries that return a fixed, small number of rows, then set `maxRows` to that value.
+For example, for queries that return one row, set `maxRows` to 1.

 When the number of query rows is relatively big, or can not be predicted, it is recommended to use a [ResultSet](#resultsetclass) or